JaquelineRabelo/C-Sharp/README.md

 ## 🚀 Learning Resources
 Each module contains example codes and explanations to facilitate learning.
 To run the examples, simply open the `.cs` files in a compatible C# development environment and execute the code.

-## 📜 License
-This repository is under the [MIT license](LICENSE).
-Feel free to use and modify as needed.

 ## ✉️ Contact
 For any questions or suggestions, please get in touch!